 MAC: You'll do it.
 Won't you, Corby?
 Do it for me.

 CORBY: Well, we have nothing to lose but our futures.

 Corby, in shot 509, has an entirely different line.

 What distinguishes as Kubrickian in this scene is the young Kubrick focusing in 4 times on Corby's hand idly digging a twig through the pine straw and into the dirt.
 You know someone said, "Why, Stanley?
 Why?
 We don't really need to show that four times, do we?
 What does it add?"
 For young Kubrick it added something that he later decided never needed to be shown in that way again because he never did it again.

-Kubrick works in circularities and within the large circularity (the film begins and ends on the same shot) we have the minor circularity, for instance, of the same shot of the river being viewed three times, in shots 99, 244 and 475.
+Kubrick works in circularities and within the large circularity (the film begins and ends on the same shot) we have minor circularities and repetitions.
+For instance, we have the same shot of the river being viewed three times, in shots 99, 244 and 475.
 Perhaps Kubrick intended the digging in the straw to fold in another circularity (there are others).
 I don't know.
 Perhaps he intended to take us back to the stick marking the mousetrap diagram of 25 thru 27.
 I don't know.
 But repeatedly showing the digging in the pine straw, a CU of Corby's hand from the same angle, simply doesn't work.
 It's disruptive in a wrong way.
 I put myself mentally in front of that editing console and imagine myself splicing that twig digging hand close-up four times.
 It's not an accident.
 It holds purpose for the young Kubrick, but it is clumsy.

 539 MS of Corby and Fletcher, Corby looking through his binoculars.

 CORBY: The plane's still there so I guess there's no really good excuse to go back.